locagent/i18n/README.md

 In your AI app builder, copy and paste the following prompt to apply our i18n guidelines:

 ```
-Follow the best practices from i18n.locagent.dev and review the code in the i18n scope using the project's i18n framework.
-If the project hasn't integrated any i18n framework yet, integrate with i18next using the guide.
+Follow the guidelines from i18n.locagent.dev
 ```

 This will instruct the AI to focus on i18n issues such as missing keys, placeholder consistency, and RTL support, without altering unrelated logic or formatting.